This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Success Clue #9: Never Follow the Crowd.
 Go Where It’s Empty

-“When every immigrant I knew was saving up to buy a house, I bought an apartment building instead.
+“When every immigrant I knew was saving … to buy a house, I bought an apartment building instead.
 When every aspiring actor was trying to land bit parts in movies, I held out to be a leading man.
-When every politician tries to work his or her way up from local office, I went straight for the governorship.
+When every politician tries to work (their) way up from local office, I went straight for the governorship.
 It’s easier to stand out when you aim straight for the top.” – Arnold Schwarzenegger

 It’s crowded at the bottom, but that doesn’t mean it’s lonely at the top.
-When you aim higher than nearly everyone else, you find that there is plenty of company waiting for you and cheering for you.
-The superachievers.
+When you aim higher than nearly everyone else, you find plenty of company waiting for you and cheering for you.
+The super achievers.
 The high performers.
-The world class.
+The world-class.
 They want you to join them.
 Your victory is their victory, too.

 One of my college professors pointed out examples where the majority was wrong.
 I expand on his point by stating that leaders aren’t found in the crowd.
 They’re found somewhere else.
 They go on ahead and forge a new path for others to follow.
 Comfort can be found in exploring new territory and going where no one else has gone before.

-A comedian pointed out that the various Starfleet crews throughout the Star Trek franchise went where no one else had gone before and that they always found someone waiting for them.
+A comedian pointed out that the Starfleet crews throughout the Star Trek franchise went where no one else had gone before and always found someone waiting for them.

 I’m not stating anything new.
 Neither is Arnold.
-Our uniqueness is in our personalities and in the ways that we express ourselves.
-If we inspire you to take transformative action from our examples and from our leadership, then we’ve done our jobs.
+Our uniqueness is in our personalities and how we express ourselves.
+If we inspire you to take transformative action from our examples and our leadership, then we’ve done our jobs.

 Arnold isn’t a perfect leader.
-I don’t know of anyone that could be, but I do consider him a great role model in many areas of life.
-I see a lot that I can learn from him.
+I don’t know anyone who could be, but I consider him a great role model in many areas.
+I see a lot I can learn from him.

 Success Clue #10: No Matter What You Do in Life, Selling Is Part of It

 I was amazed at how much selling has been a part of Arnold’s life, but it makes sense.
-You don’t accomplish what he has without a lot of selling.
-He goes into quite a bit of detail about the selling that he did throughout the 3 unique phases of his life: bodybuilding, acting, and politics.
+You don’t accomplish what he has without selling.
+He goes into quite a bit of detail about the selling he did throughout the three unique phases of his life: bodybuilding, acting, and politics.

 Arnold’s enthusiasm was and is contagious.
-I couldn’t help but get excited, too, by what he was talking about.
+I got excited, too, by what he was talking about.
 Isn’t that what sales is: a transfer of enthusiasm from the seller to the buyer?

 Everyone can benefit from being better at sales.
 I find that “Total Recall” is an excellent sales manual.
-Even if that’s the only reason you read the book, that’s more than enough.
+Even if that’s the only reason you read the book, that’ll be enough.